 - It is 25-30% among first responders - First responders are 10 times more likely to attempt suicide - 85% of first responders have experienced symptoms related to mental health issues such as heightened anxiety and depression - Past month heavy or binge drinking was reported by about half of male firefighters; 9% reported driving under the influence.
-Over 39% of female firefighters binge drink - In 2017, suicides left more officers and firefighters dead than all line of duty deaths combined - In 2017, 46 police officers were fatally shot.
-More than triple that 140 committed suicide.
+Over 39% of female firefighters binge drink - In 2020, 113 police officers died in the line of duty while 116 died by suicide.
+4 law enforcement officers who responded to the January 6th attack at the Capital have committed suicide - In 2020, 127 Firefighters committed suicide